Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Systems of edge vectors on plabic networks

 Moreover, if we properly order variables and equations, the determinant of the matrix $M$ for this linear system is the sum of the weights of all conservative flows in $(\mathcal N,\mathcal O)$:

 \end{theorem}

 \begin{proof} Let $g+1$ be the number of faces of ${\mathcal N}$ and let $t_W, t_B, d_W$ and $d_B$ respectively be the number of trivalent white, of trivalent black, of bivalent white, and of bivalent black internal vertices of ${\mathcal N}$ as in (\ref{eq:vertex_type}), where $n_I$ is the number of internal edges ({\sl i.e.} edges not connected to a boundary vertex) of ${\mathcal N}$.
-The total number of equations is $n_L=2t_B+ t_W+d_W+d_B =n_I+k$ whereas the total number of variables is equal to the total number of edges $n_I+n$.
+The total number of equations is

+whereas the total number of variables is equal to the total number of edges $n_I+n$.
 Therefore the number of free boundary conditions is $n-k$ and equals the number of boundary sinks.
-By definition, at the edge $e$ at a boundary sink $b_j$, the edge vector is $E_e = (-1)^{\mbox{int}(e)} w_e F_j$.

 Let us consider the inhomogeneous linear system obtained from equations (\ref{eq:lineq_biv})--(\ref{eq:lineq_white}) in the $ n_L$ unknowns given by the edge vectors not ending at the boundary sinks.
 Let us denote $M$ the $n_L\times n_L$ representative matrix of such linear system in which we enumerate edges so that each $r$-th row corresponds to the equation in (\ref{eq:lineq_biv}), (\ref{eq:lineq_black}) and (\ref{eq:lineq_white}) in which the edge $e_r$ ending at the given vertex is in the l.h.s..
 Then $M$ has unit diagonal by construction.